meowmeowcode/orlok/src/lib.md

 }
 ```

-After this, we can create a repository:
+Then, we can create a repository:

 ```rust
 #         use uuid::Uuid;